How to scrape data from Google Maps

 ⛽️ Can I scrape gas prices from Google Maps?

 Yes.
 Any data that you can see on Google Maps website you can also extract.
-That data includes gas prices, gas type, gas station location and details, price update time, etc. Check out how you can use a Gas Prices Scraper to that end.
+That data includes gas prices, gas type, gas station location and details, price update time, etc. Check out our tutorial on how you can use a Gas Prices Scraper to that end.

 πŸ›‘ Do I need proxies to scrape Google Maps?